 It’s also naturally vegan, and if you omit the bulgar and wheat berries, it can be made gluten-free.
-Maklouta is loaded with lots of good-for-you protein, fibre, and nutrients; it’s the creamiest, coziest, warmest, most comforting whole-grain soup to come out of my kitchen in possibly forever.
+Makhlouta is loaded with lots of good-for-you protein, fibre, and nutrients.
+It's the creamiest, coziest, warmest, most comforting whole-grain soup to come out of my kitchen in possibly forever.

 And the best part?

-Tips for Making Maklouta
+Tips for Making Makhlouta

-It makes for the absolute best leftovers; and also freezes beautifully. (actually, I prefer it the next day)
+It makes for the absolute best leftovers; and also freezes beautifully (actually, I prefer it the next day).

 What do you need to make Makhlouta - Lebanese whole-grain stew

-- Dried chickpeas, beans, & brown lentils
+- Dried chickpeas, beans & brown lentils

-- Short-grain rice, wheat berries & burghul
+- Short-grain rice, wheat berries & bulgar

 - Extra virgin olive oil